 One thing seems to be certain, however: Throughout Europe, the bicycle industry is paying more and more attention to sustainability and welcomes support with open arms, for example in the form of such recycling programs.
 Even if there is still a lot of work to be done for a climate-neutral or even climate-positive bicycle industry, such news is a glimmer of hope.

-If you still have old tires or tubes at home, ask your trusted bike dealer for the Schwalbe Recycling Box and bring it there this week.
-Here you can also find online participating dealers in your area.
-If you have any questions, please do not hesitate to contact us and until then we wish you: Happy browsing, happy (re-)cycling!
+If you still have old tires or tubes at home, ask your trusted bike shop for the Schwalbe Recycling Box and bring it there this week.
+Here you can also find participating dealers in your area online.
+At questions you can always contact us and until then we wish you: Happy browsing, happy (re-)cycling!